ironrobin/lomiri-packages/readme.md

 Runtime dependency (depends): something the program needs when installed/used by the end user.

 Build-time dependency (makedepends): something that is only needed to compile or generate the package, but isn’t required after installation.

+TODO: Every time i start an ayatana / lomiri indicator, lomiri crashes.
+I think it might have to do with gmenuharness but not sure.